Table of Contents

 From Gairloch to Ullapool you are spoiled for beaches on the NC500.

 Mellon Udrigle Beach (Wester Ross) is the first of that white sand and turquoise waters that legends talk of and I can confirm, it is no myth, they do exist.
-Mellon Udrigle has a campsite which practically has you unzipping your tent on the beach, it’s that close.
-Bring a picnic and your camera (and kayak?)
+Bring a picnic and your camera, and kayak?

 Gruinard Bay (Ross and Cromarty) is slightly redder toned and larger.
 Both beaches have car parks close to the entrance point.
 Gruinard Bay requires a short walk downhill.